 Dustin Constant DPM Fellow Coordinated Health AACFAS Allentown PA

-Melanie Violand DPM Midwestern Un AZ Sch of Podiatric Med FAPWH Glendale AZ
+Melanie Violand DPM, FACFAS Associate Dean Midwestern Un AZ College of Podiatric Medicine FAPWH Glendale AZ

 Mark A Dreyer DPM, FACFAS, DABPM, CWSP Intercoastal Medical Group FACFAS, ABPM, ABWM Bradenton FL